Jair Bolsonaro, defiantly unvaccinated, will test U.N. General Assembly’s covid ‘honor system’

 A further complication for world leaders and their teams is the fact that in many countries, the only available vaccines are those that have not been approved by U.S. health authorities, including the ones produced by British-Swedish company AstraZeneca, Chinese companies Sinovac and Sinopharm, and the Serum Institute of India.

-These have all been approved for use by the World Health Organization, and New York City allows proof of a vaccine approved by either the W.H.O. or the Food and Drug Administration.
-But it’s not clear whether world leaders who were inoculated with one of these vaccines would qualify as vaccinated for the UN General Assembly.
+These have all been approved for use by the World Health Organization, and New York City allows proof of a vaccine approved by either the World Health Organization or the Food and Drug Administration.

+Stéphane Dujarric de la Rivière, the spokesman, said that “the honour system does not specify which vaccine,” and noted that all delegates traveling for the meetings are also subject to health requirements of the U.S. federal government and would also need to show proof of vaccination to enter certain places in New York City, such as restaurants and the theater.

+The mandate has already inflamed tensions among some dignitaries.
 Russian U.N.
 Ambassador Vasily Nebenzya wrote in a letter this week that the mandate is “clearly discriminatory” and that the “rights of people who can not be vaccinated for medical reasons, status of those who have just recovered from the COVID-19 and have antibodies, rights of people who received vaccines that are not approved by CDC, etc.,” should be taken into account.
-(Russia’s Sputnik V vaccine is not authorized for emergency use by the United States or the World Health Organization.)
+(Russia’s Sputnik V vaccine is not authorized for emergency use by the United States or the W.H.O.)

 When asked about the Russian ambassador’s comment, de Blasio said at a news conference, “if their vaccine isn’t good enough, then they should go and use one of the other vaccines.”